Brett-Tanner/Journal/2024/Jan_24.md

 - Create CourseLessons to allow lessons to belong to multiple courses
   - [x] Move week and day from Lesson to CourseLesson table
   - [x] Add lesson_fields partial for adding lessons to courses
+  - [x] merge lesson_fields partial with courses_fields partial
+  - [x] move concern callbacks (linkable, steppable) into their concerns
+  - [x] test adding an image to a PDF with exercise

 ## January 29th